hmmclean/Data-Visualization-Project_Project-3/README.md

 <br>

 # Project Role Overview
-- A summarry of efforts for the State Parks Project
+- A summary of efforts for the State Parks Project

  * State Parks Project
     * Repo Organizer - Haylee McLean